-After completing a challenging and beautiful puzzle, sometimes the last thing that you want to do is to put it back in its box.
-Luckily, there are different options on how to safely store and frame your puzzle that make it possible for you to savour your work for longer.
-In this post, I will walk you through how to glue a puzzle together, how to seal a puzzle with packing tape and lastly give you some good tips to consider when it comes to framing your jigsaw puzzle.
+Learn how to frame your jigsaw puzzle after completing it and you won’t have to stash your favourite artwork away after finishing it!
+Luckily there are different options on how to safely store and frame your puzzle so that you can savour it for longer.
+In this post, you will learn how to glue a puzzle together, how to seal a puzzle with packing tape and lastly give you some good tips to consider when it comes to framing your jigsaw puzzle.

 So come along if you’re interested in learning how to display or keep your jigsaw puzzle stored away safely!